soni2/Maze-Web-Store/README.md

 This is a Work in progress personal project, It needs some refinement both visually and functionally.

-For a live view of the project you could [check this link](http://mazed.vercel.app)
+For a live view of the project you could [check this link](http://mazed.vercel.app).

+## Tools

+The following are a list of dependencies, libraries and tools used for this project:

+    -Supabase
+    -Tailwind
+    -Material UI
+    -Next-Theme
+    -Swiper

 ## Getting Started